freakadelle/GameEngineering/Fusee.Tutorial-master/Tutorial01/README.md

 #Tutorial 01

+##Exercise/Questions
+Investigate how the vertice's coordinates relate to pixel positions within the output window.

+ - What are the smallest and largest x- and y-values for vertices that can be displayed within the output window?
+ 	- smalles x- and y-value = -1
+ 	- largest x- and y-value = 1

+ - What happens to your geometry if you re-size the output window?
+ 	- Painted object resizes proportionally to the aspect ratio of the output window

+ - What happens if you change the z-values of your vertices (currently set to 0)?
+ 	- If the z-value ranges between -1 and 1, nothing will happen.
+If the z-value exceed theese limits, the Triangle get cut at the specific corner.
+Maybe that happens due to the near and the far plane?!

+Understand how the `Triangles` are indices into the `Vertices` array.

+ - Add another vertex to the `Vertices` array.

+ - Add another triangle (three more indices) to the `Triangles` array to display a rectangle using four entries in `Vertices` and six entries in `Triangles`.

+ - What happens if you change the order of the indices in the `Triangles` array?
+Try to explain your observation.
+ 	- Depending on how the culling is configured ([anti-]clockwise) a Triangle is visible or invisible.
+The order of the indicies define, which side of the mesh is visible.

+Understand the concept of "the current Shader".

+ - Add one more geometry `Mesh` and another pixel shader string (setting a different color).

+ - Compile another shader using the new pixel shader (and the exisiting vertex shader).
+Store both shaders (resulting from the two `RC.CreateShader` calls) in fields rather than in local variables.

+ - Within `RenderAFrame` render each of the two meshes with a different shader (call `RC.SetShader` before `RC.Render`).

 ##Goals
  - Understand how FUSEE deals with multiple platforms (desktop, web, Android).
  - Understand the basic setup of a FUSEE application.